top of page

 In 1998 the first Teachers Service Commission teachers were employed, and the school was registered as a Kenyan government school.
 Vocational Classes for Carpentry and Dress Making and Tailoring were also started.
 In 2000 the Christian Brothers responded to Sr. Mary’s invitation to administer Ruben Centre, as it became known.
 In 2001, Br.
 Bob Aron the first Christian Brother Manager initiated some developments, including drainage, playing field and toilets.
 However the most significant new development was the building of a police post by the Christian Brothers, bringing with it improved security and a new confidence within the local community, concerning the Centre’s permanence.

-In 2003 the very primitive clinic was replaced by a new modern Clinic, which offered more services.
+In 2003 the very primitive clinic was replaced by a new modern clinic, which offered more services.
 Also that year, the Kenyan government initiated free primary education and this ushered in a huge expansion in the student population.
 Since then the Ruben Centre has extensively grown and to date we have eight operational programs.

 Mukuru Slum